KaylaYuChen/python-100-days-/README.md

 # python-100-days-
 Sharing my journey of learning Python from scratch —  through Dr. Angela Yu’s Code Course.
-This repository contains the projects I build each day — from beginner exercises to full applications.
+This repository contains the projects I build each day — from exercises to full applications.

 ---